 3. Install packages

-Packages must also be installed by an administrator on the server that runs Dundas BI before they can be used in Python transforms.
+Packages other than those installed automatically by Dundas BI must be installed by an administrator on the server that runs Dundas BI before they can be used in Python transforms.

 For example, to install the common pandas package, which includes other packages such as NumPy: